CECentral.com

 • Regularly Scheduled Series (Grand Rounds, Morbidity and Mortality Conferences, Journal Clubs, and Tumor Boards)

-• Live local, regional, national, and international symposia, conferences, simulations, and Internet CE
+• Live local, regional, national, and international symposia, conferences, simulations, and Internet activities

-• Enduring Internet CE webcasts, monographs, and mobile device enabled CE
+• Enduring webcasts, podcasts, and mobile device-enabled activities

 Expected Results of the Program